Mactan

 Mactan is a densely populated island located a few kilometers (~1 mile) east of Cebu Island in the Philippines.
 The island is part of Cebu province and it is divided into the city of Lapu-Lapu and the municipality of Cordova.

 The island is separated from Cebu by the Mactan Channel which is presently crossed by three bridges: the Cebu–Cordova Link Expressway (CCLEX), the Mactan–Mandaue Bridge, and the Marcelo Fernan Bridge.
-The island covers some 65 km2 and has a population of 527,071 as of 2020, making it the nation's most densely populated island.
+The island covers some 65 km2 and has a population of 526,620 as of 2024, making it the nation's most densely populated island.
 Along with Olango Island Group, the isles are administered by a city and a municipality covering 75.25 km2.

 Mactan–Cebu International Airport is located on the island.

 Etymology

 The modern name Mactan descended from an earlier form, Manctan.
 However, evidence of this earlier form is scant as, even as early as the 17th century, the island was already named Mactan.
 This form is attested in the original copy of the Philippine Declaration of Independence, where Lapu-Lapu was mentioned as the king of "Manktan".
 This is supported by oral histories, which claim that the name Mactan evolved from the name Mangatang.

 The name means "pirate" (lit. "those who lie in wait"), and was acquired during a period where the island's population would prey on passing trade ships on the way to the harbors of Sugbu.
 The ancient name of the island in precolonial times is Opong, which became the name of the Spanish settlement of Opon (renamed to Lapu-Lapu in 1961).

 History

 The island was already a thriving settlement before it was colonized by Spain in the 16th century.
-It is a strong ally of the Lakanate of Lawan, a prosperous kingdom in Samar.
+It was a strong ally of the Lakanate of Lawan, a prosperous kingdom in Samar.
 Datu Hadi Iberein ruled the Lakanate of Lawan.
-He was described by historian William Henry Scott as a “Samar datu by the name of Iberein was rowed out to a Spanish vessel anchored in his harbor in 1543 by oarsmen collared in gold; while wearing on his own person earrings and chains.”
-Portuguese explorer Fernão de Magalhães arrived on the island in 1521 and became involved in warfare among the kingdoms, only to be killed in battle by the warriors of Datu Lapu-Lapu, the sovereign in the island.
-However, oral tradition also dictates that the island where the Battle of Mactan might have taken place in is Poro Island in the northeast instead.
+He was described by historian William Henry Scott as a "Samar datu by the name of Iberein was rowed out to a Spanish vessel anchored in his harbor in 1543 by oarsmen collared in gold; while wearing on his own person earrings and chains."

+Portuguese explorer Ferdinand Magellan arrived on the island in 1521 and became involved in warfare among the kingdoms only to be killed in battle by the warriors of Datu Lapu-Lapu, the sovereign in the island.
+However, oral tradition also dictates that the island where the Battle of Mactan might have taken place is Poro Island in the northeast instead.
 The oral tradition is backed by recent archaeological evidence of such a battle taking place in Poro island during the 16th century.

 By 1730, the Catholic Augustinian friars established the town of Opon.
-It was later renamed as the city of Lapu-Lapu by means of the Republic Act 3134, signed by Pres.
+It was later renamed as the city of Lapu-Lapu by means of Republic Act 3134, signed by Pres.
 Carlos P. Garcia on June 17, 1961.
-Congressman Manuel A. Zosa, the representative of the Sixth District of Cebu, sponsored the Bill converting the former municipality of Opon into the present day City of Lapu-Lapu.
+Congressman Manuel A. Zosa, the representative of the Sixth District of Cebu, sponsored the bill converting the former municipality of Opon into the present day City of Lapu-Lapu.